This article is for Lumo Play 4.0 or later. This is an experimental feature.

 Using the mouse, click-and-drag each camera's feed on the canvas.
 You can use the arrows in each corner to rotate the camera feed, and the arrows along each edge to resize the feed.

-Important note: do not resize the camera feeds more than necessary.
+NOTE: do not resize the camera feeds more than necessary.
 If you find they are too small to easily see if they are lined up, use the zoom slider on the toolbar.
 Scaling the camera feeds up too much can negatively impact performance.

 Once you have aligned the cameras, your seaming canvas should look something like this: